StuyPulse/team694.github.io/resources/index.md

 Video and resources from our 2012 Java, hardware, and Kinect beta seminar at Stuyvesant High School in December, 2011.

 #### [Driver Station Troubleshooting Guide](/downloads/docs/694%20Troubleshooting%20Guide.docx)
-A document published by our Software Engineering division in 2011 with solutions to common Driver Station issues.
+A document published by our Software Engineering department in 2011 with solutions to common Driver Station issues.

 ### Tutorials